warlocksmurf/HTBSherlock-writeups/Trick or Treat/README.md

 ![VirusTotal](/images/ctf9.png)

-Executing the script will easily decode the data and obtain the full Powershell script and also the flag
+Executing the script will easily decode the data to obtain the full Powershell script and also the flag

 ![VirusTotal](/images/ctf10.png)